College of Bible & Ministry

 The Society of Near Eastern Archaeology (SNEA) is made up of students and faculty who are interested in ancient history and the archaeology of the biblical world.
 The meetings consist of lectures, presentations, and discussions of relevant biblical topics and finds.
-Guest presenters have included Dr. Zvi Lederman (Tel Aviv University) Dr. Yossi Paz (of Open University in Israel), Dr. Richard Oster (Harding Graduate School of Religion), Dr. Evertt Huffard (Harding Graduate School), and Mr. Jacob Shock (MA in Egyptology from the University of Memphis).
-Presenters from Searcy's Harding community have included Dr. John Fortner, Mrs. Janet Fortner, Dr. Julie Harris, Dr. Paul Haynie, Dr. Ken Neller, Dr. Duane Warden, and Dr. Dale Manor who is the club sponsor and serves as Field Director of the excavations at Tel Beth-shemesh in Israel.
+Guest presenters have included Dr. Zvi Lederman (Tel Aviv University) Dr. Yossi Paz (of Open University in Israel), Dr. Richard Oster (Harding School of Theology), Dr. Evertt Huffard (Harding School of Theology), and Mr. Jacob Shock (MA in Egyptology from the University of Memphis).
+Presenters from Searcy's Harding community have included Dr. John Fortner, Mrs. Janet Fortner, Dr. Julie Harris, Dr. Paul Haynie, Dr. Ken Neller, Dr. Duane Warden, and Dr. Dale Manor who is the club sponsor and serves as Field Director of the excavations at Tel Beth-Shemesh in Israel.
 Meetings and lectures are free and are open to all students regardless of major.

 Contact Dale Manor - firstname.lastname@example.org - Box 12280

 Youth Corps is not active at present.
 The objective of Youth Corps is to provide and to cultivate an on campus organization for the purpose of equipping individuals to minister to the needs of young people.
 Youth ministry majors and minors are invited to become part of this ministry, but anyone interested in youth ministry is welcomed as a team member.